shardbearer-shri/multor-landing-page/README.md

 - A better hero section design and a restructring of some of the testimonials will be happening in the future.

 ### Useful resources
-Third party [service](https://formsubmit.co/)for sending form queries
+Third party [service](https://formsubmit.co/) for sending form queries

 ## Author